 Data from social networks, particularly Twitter, Facebook, LinkedIn, Instagram, Foursquare, and Meetup, is a trove of valuable insight into the mentality, behaviors, and preferences of consumers.
-And since much of social media data is public, a wealth of information sits at the fingertips of any company ready to tap into it.
+And since much of the data is public, there's an easy path to transforming social media data into predictive analytics.

 Gone are the days where manual or small-scale analysis of social media data is possible, so when it comes to AI, companies often don’t know where to start.
 In general, there are two ways businesses today use social media data as a part of their AI strategy: